anil-k-rajamoni18/JavaBackendDevOps/DEVOPS/K8/lesson4_Config_Storage.md

 - A piece of **storage** in the cluster, provisioned by an admin or dynamically.
 - Represents the **actual storage backend** (NFS, cloud disk, etc.)
+- A Persistent Volume (PV) is a pre-provisioned piece of storage in your cluster.

 ### ✅ What is a PVC?

 - A **user request** for storage (size, access mode).
 - K8s binds the PVC to a matching PV.
+- A PVC is a request made by a pod to use a PV.
+- 🔁 It’s like ordering storage on demand:
+*“Hey K8s, I need 1Gi of storage that supports ReadWriteOnce access.”*

 ### 📘 Example